 Dr. Marisol Perez, a clinical psychologist specializing in eating disorders and associate professor at Texas A&M University, says the reason for this misconception was because Latinas were not included in the research at the time.
 “Historically, it was thought to be a white upper class phenomenon,” she says.
 “And most research was conducted among this population.”

-But recent studies have found that Latinas have eating disorders and body image concerns at rates comparable to or greater than non-Latina whites.
+have found that Latinas have eating disorders and body image concerns at rates comparable to or greater than non-Latina whites.

 “If you look at the research literature, the perception is not well-founded,” says Deb Franko, professor of counseling & applied educational psychology and associate dean at Northeastern University.